 Beyond laboratory science, Professor Watt’s leadership roles — including former Executive Chair of the UK Medical Research Council and current EMBO Director — reflect her commitment to strengthening research ecosystems.

-From supporting clinician-scientists to promoting equitable opportunities across Europe, she underscored that scientific excellence can emerge anywhere, given the right infrastructure and collaboration.
+From supporting clinician-scientists to promoting equitable opportunities across Europe, she underscored that scientific excellence can emerge anywhere and can be nurtured given the right colleagues, infrastructure and collaborations.

 Looking Ahead

-The next decade of regenerative medicine will require integrating cell type, spatial location, and functional behavior into cohesive models of tissue biology.
+The next decade of regenerative medicine will require integrating cell type, spatial location, and functional behaviour into cohesive models of tissue biology.

 If the first ten years of the Human Cell Atlas were about mapping, the next ten will be about application — translating cellular insight into therapies that restore balance, repair tissues, and improve human health.